aws-samples/aws-blockchain-node-runners/lib/fantom/README.md

 - View Fantom service configuration
   - `cat /etc/systemd/system/fantom.service`

-5. Where can I find more information about Fantom RPC API?
+5. Where can I find more information about Fantom?

-TODO Fantom Docs link

-Please refer to more [JSON-RPC API METHODS](https://ethereum.org/en/developers/docs/apis/json-rpc/#json-rpc-methods).
-The following are some commonly used API methods:
-   - eth_blockNumber
-   - eth_getBalance
-   - eth_accounts
-   - eth_call
-   - eth_estimateGas
-   - eth_signTransaction
-   - eth_sendTransaction
-   - eth_getBlockByHash
-   - eth_getBlockByNumber
-   - eth_getTransactionByHash
+Please refer to the [Fantom Developer Documentation](https://docs.fantom.foundation/)

 ## Upgrades